Community Security Trust: Activities

-The organisation's philosophy is that the Jewish community is responsible for its own security.
-It works closely with police services around the country and is recognised by government and police as a "unique model of best practice."

 The CST provides security advice and training for Jewish schools, synagogues and communal organisations and gives assistance to those bodies that are affected by antisemitism.
 The CST also assists and supports individual members of the Jewish community who have been affected by antisemitism and antisemitic incidents.
+Included in its work countering antisemitism is monitoring criticism of Israel.

 It advises and represents the Jewish community on matters of antisemitism, terrorism and security and works with police, government and international bodies.
 All this work is provided at no charge.

 In 2012, the CST provided the model for a new anti-Islamophobia project, Tell MAMA (run by interfaith organisation Faith Matters), with which it now works closely.

 Research

 The CST has recorded antisemitic incidents in the UK since 1984 and publishes an annual Antisemitic Incidents Report.
+The organisation does not release details of its methodology.

+The CST's work countering antisemitism includes Anti-Zionism which it views as a euphemism for “Jewishness” and “Jew”.
+In its most recent report on antisemitism 43% of incidents involved Anti-Zionism.
+In the same report the CST recorded 355 instances "wherein the phrase “Free Palestine” was used for antisemitic purposes."

 The CST also published Terrorist Incidents against Jewish Communities and Israeli Citizens Abroad 1968-2010, a definitive report of terrorist attacks against Jewish communities around the world.

 In 2003, the charity worked with the Board of Deputies of British Jews to submit a report concerning Iran and antisemitism to the Foreign Affairs Select Committee.

-In 2008, CST published its first Antisemitic Discourse Report, an annual study of antisemitic discourse in mainstream media and politics in the UK.
-From 2008 to 2012, it published advisory reports on voting tactics in British elections to minimise the impact of far-right groups such as the British National Party (BNP).

 In 2020, the charity released a report on rising antisemitic incidents in universities named Campus Antisemitism in Britain 2018–2020.
 It provided advice to universities on how to respond to reports of antisemitism.
 The report was debated in the House of Lords in January 2021.

+In 2023, the CST recorded 4,103 antisemitic incidents in the United Kingdom, the highest reported in a calendar year, and an increase of 147% compared to 2022.
+The figures spiked after the 2023 Hamas-led attack on Israel.
+In the first half of 2024, 1.978 antisemitic incidents were reported.